GENI-NSF/geni-tools/README-omni.txt

    credentials (which Omni can pass along to aggregates and to Uniform Federation API clearinghouses).
  * Timeout Omni calls to servers after 6 minutes (configurable)
+ * When using the new `chapi` framework allow a `--useSliceAggregates` option to specify that the aggregate action should be taken at all aggregates at which you have resources in this slice. (#507)

 Details:
  - Avoid sending options to `getversion` if there are none, to support querying v1 AMs (#375)